call/puppet-buildkite_agent/README.md

 # buildkite_agent

-:warning: This module is in active development.

-A Puppet module to manage Buildkite Agent services on macOS nodes.
+A Puppet module to manage Buildkite Agent on macOS.

 ## Table of Contents